mjhea0/node-getting-started/readme.md

 ## Part 3

 Try this on your own.
 Create a basic number guessing game.
 Building on the code from the second part, update the code so that you enter a number instead of text.
-Create a new route that check to see if the number is equal to the right number.
+Create a new route that checks to see if the number is equal to the right number.
 If the user guesses right, return "Right!"; but, if the user guesses wrong, return "Wrong.
 Guess again."
-Finally, update your *main.js* to hit the new endpoint of the route then wait for a callback.
+Finally, update your *main.js* to call the new endpoint of the route, and passing the inputted number, then wait for a callback.